-Malware Scams: Protection & Prevention Guide
+Malware Scams: Computer Virus Prevention

 Malware scams are pervasive and evolving threats in the digital world, exploiting users’ vulnerabilities to infiltrate computer systems, steal sensitive information, and cause substantial harm.
 These scams involve malicious software designed to damage, disrupt, or gain unauthorized access to computer systems, and they are executed by cybercriminals with various motivations, such as financial gain, data theft, or system disruption.